 In March 2015, the Enhancing Online Safety for Children Bill 2014 was passed, which established the office of the Children's e-Safety Commissioner within the Australian Communications and Media Authority.
 Andree Wright is currently acting in the role of Children’s e-Safety Commissioner.
 The Children's e-Safety Commissioner's key role is to administer the complaints system for cyber-bullying material targeted at Australian children, promote online safety for Australian children, and support and encourage measures to improve online safety for Australian children.

 How is a commissioner appointed?

-The National Children's Commissioner is appointed by the Governor-General once the minister is satisfied that the person has the appropriate qualifications, knowledge or experience.
-The Children's e-Safety Commissioner is appointed by the minister.
+The National Children's Commissioner is appointed by the Governor-General, once the Prime Minister is satisfied that the person has the appropriate qualifications, knowledge or experience.
+The Children's e-Safety Commissioner is appointed by the Minister of Communications.

 The governor or administrator of a state or territory government appoints a commissioner and/or guardian.
 The role of a commissioner or guardian is established in accordance with a state or territory Act of parliament (details of each state and territory Act can be found in Table 1).